sphinx-doc/sphinx/doc/development/html_themes/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 INI-style theme configuration files (``theme.conf``) can be converted to TOML
-via a helper programme distributed with Sphinx.
+via a helper program distributed with Sphinx.
 This is intended for one-time use, and may be removed without notice in a future
 version of Sphinx.